Buy your own original artworks – bid on a piece at the Affordable Art Auction at Kirkby Gallery!

 As in previous years, artists wishing to sell their work set the price of their piece(s), but this year that amount will be a reserve price, meaning that in the auction, bids must reach at least that price otherwise they will not be sold.
 Of course, in the exciting atmosphere of an auction, there may well be a bidding war and the hammer price could go much higher!

 Artists will receive 70% of the hammer price, with the other 30% going to Friends of Kirkby Gallery & Prescot Museum (unless they choose to give more as a donation).

-Please bear this in mind when setting your reserve price.
-Ultimately, you have to decide the minimum price you are willing to accept for your work, so to make things easier for you, we have made a table of prices showing the amount of commission that would be deducted as a donation.
-Your reserve price will also function as the insurance value for your piece.
+To make things easier for everyone, we have made a table of prices showing the amount of commission that would be deducted as a donation.